Zemzemfiras1/Mastering_Linux_Tutorials/Tutorials/Tuto1:Directories and file creation.md

         nano file2.txt

-  - one you press enter, You'll be in nano's window where you can write or juste paste those lines;
+  - one you press enter, You'll be in nano's window where you can write or just paste those lines;

         Without continual growth and progress, such words as improvement, achievement, and success have no meaning.